Lem Billings: Death

-In 1987, historian Doris Kearns Goodwin described how Billings structured her interviews with him.
-She had to submit questions in advance.
-Billings then prepared responses and read them aloud to her.

 On May 28, 1981, Billings died in his sleep following a heart attack in his Manhattan apartment.

-His dying wish was for the young Kennedy men to carry his casket to its final resting place.
+Billings's dying wish was for the young Kennedy men to carry his casket to its final resting place.
 When they arrived at the cemetery, it was already in place to be lowered.
 The young Kennedys took the casket and carried it around the gravesite before returning it to the burial plot.

+Robert F. Kennedy Jr.'s eulogy of Billings included the following remarks: "'I don't know how we will carry on without him.
+In many ways, Lem was like a father to me and he was the best friend I will ever have'".
+Eunice Kennedy Shriver added, "'I'm sure he's already organizing everything in heaven so it will be completely ready for us -- with just the right Early American furniture, the right curtains, the right rugs, the right paintings, and everything ready for a big, big party'".

-He is buried in Allegheny Cemetery in Pittsburgh.
+Billings is buried in Allegheny Cemetery in Pittsburgh.